Woman looking into distance against cloudy sky

 What is a free and natural medicine to boost your mental and physical health?
 It is a medicine you would prescribe to yourself, and you should take it every day: looking on the bright side of life!

-Research shows that positive thinking can help you live longer, fight off illness, and keep your heart strong.
+Research shows that positive thinking can help you live longer, fight off illness and keep your heart strong.
 According to the National Institutes of Health, scientists have found a link between an upbeat attitude and improved health, including lower blood pressure, reduced risk for heart disease, healthier weight, better blood sugar levels and longer life.

 The NIH reported that brain scans show that happy emotions trigger “reward pathways” in the brain.
 The longer the reward pathway is activated, the more healthful changes the body experiences, including lowering stress hormones.
 On the other hand, negative emotions set off areas of the brain that are associated with fear and anxiety, which can slow recovery time for a variety of health conditions.